robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 among problems so that we maximize the amount of good accomplished.
 One aspect of reducing waste is to prevent duplicated work, such as two people inventing the telephone.
-By taking into account the amount of work that other people are doing on a problem before we begin working on it, we can maximize the amount of difference made as an individual.
+By taking into account the amount of work that other people are doing on a problem before you begin working on it, you can maximize the amount of difference made as an individual.

 ## Recognition and Reproduction